 Why not?
 If you decide you aren’t satisfied with the Saatva, you’ll have to pay $99 out of your refund for return shipping of the mattress.

 The Bottom Line: while you can find very firm innerspring mattresses out there for a much lower cost, they simply won’t deliver the kind of mattress performance offered by the Saatva, especially at its price point.

-Our top pick for the best firm hybrid mattress is the Tuck mattress.
+Our top selection for best firm hybrid mattress is the Avocado mattress.